OpenIndustryCloud/OIC-Platform/README.md

 * Monitoring
 * Service Mesh
 * Service Catalog
   * Object Storage
-  * Columnar DataStore
-  * SQL DataStore
-  * JSON DataStore
+  * KV Store
   * Other Applications (Fraud Analysis, Anomaly Detection...)
 * Identity Management
+* Serverless functionality
 * Billing

-Because it is focused on the insurance business, specific focus is given to

-* Security
-* Data Management

 ## Quick Start

-This platform can be deployed on GKE to start experimenting.
+We use GKE as our experimental infrastructure.
 Follow our [Quick Start](/doc/quickstart.md) for more information.

-If you do not have a Google Cloud account then you can use any distribution of Kubernetes of your liking and use the Helm Charts provided here.
+[TBD] If you do not have a Google Cloud account then you can use any distribution of Kubernetes of your liking and use the Helm Charts provided here.
 See [Deploying with Helm](/doc/deploying-with-helm.md)

 ## Architecture

 The requirements for this project we fairly simple.
-Everything must be open source with an acceptable licence.
+Everything must be open source with an acceptable licence (MIT or Apache).
 In addition, individual components must have a commercial support entity available in order to move to production.

 More information about the architecture [here](/doc/architecture.md)

-## License
+## CLA

-TBD: This project is under the [MIT License](https://opensource.org/licenses/MIT)
+To participate in this project you must sign the attached CLA.